What Is JWH 018 Most Commonly Called?

 4. Black Mamba and Brazilian Beet: Exotic Branding, Toxic Reality

-These names evoke danger and exoticism—a marketing tactic to attract thrill-seekers.
+These names evoke danger and exoticism, a marketing tactic to attract thrill-seekers.
 Black Mamba, for instance, references one of Africa’s deadliest snakes, hinting at the drug’s lethal potential.
-Similarly, Brazilian Beet and Yucatan Fire romanticize its origins while downplaying its risks.
+Similarly, Brazilian Beet and Yucatan Fire romanticise their origins while downplaying their risks.

 5. Jehova